The Circus (Erasure album)

-All tracks written by Andy Bell and Vince Clarke, except where noted.

-2011 remastered repackage
+Reissues

 On 4 July 2011, EMI re-released Erasure's first two albums in 2CD/DVD format.
 Both feature the original album remastered, plus another disc of tracks associated with the album, and a DVD containing promo videos and a live concert.

-2016 "Erasure 30" 30th anniversary BMG reissue LP

-Subsequent to their acquisition of Erasure's back catalogue, and in anticipation of the band's 30th anniversary, BMG commissioned reissues of all previously released UK editions of Erasure albums up to and including 2007's Light at the End of the World.
+Subsequent to their acquisition of Erasure's back catalogue, and in anticipation of the band's 30th anniversary in 2016, BMG commissioned reissues of all previously released UK editions of Erasure albums up to and including 2007's Light at the End of the World.
 All titles were pressed and distributed by Play It Again Sam on 180-gram vinyl and shrinkwrapped with a custom anniversary sticker.

-2016 "30th anniversary edition" US remastered LP

 In 2016, American boutique record label Intervention Records acquired access to Sire Records' US analogue masters of Erasure's Wonderland (1986) and The Circus (1987), as well as the rights to remaster and reissue them.
 Wonderland was released in December of that year, pressed on 180-gram vinyl and in a 60s-style Tip-On jacket.
 However, despite finalized art copy and announcing that production had completed for its Q1 2017 release, The Circus was withdrawn in February of that year.